-The progressive politician, who has called for "a new generation of leadership" in the U.S., also has significantly less in his bank account than his competitors — despite being one of Indiana's top-paid mayors.
+The progressive politician, who has called for "a new generation of leadership" in the U.S., has significantly less in his bank account than his competitors — despite being one of Indiana's top-paid mayors.

 In 2018, Buttigieg's mayoral salary was $112,314, according to CNBC.
 In total, Buttigieg and his middle-school teacher husband, Chasten, reported a total income of $152,643.
-The pair paid $20,000 in federal taxes — for an approximate tax rate of 13.2 percent, according to newly-released tax returns.
+The pair paid $20,000 in federal taxes — for an approximate tax rate of 13.2 percent, according to his tax returns.

-He recently told CNBC he considers himself middle class.
+Last year, he told CNBC he considers himself middle class.

 “Everybody’s talking about the middle of the country like it’s some mysterious place and I think it might make sense to have somebody in the mix who actually lives here,” Buttigieg said.
 “I actually live in a middle-class lifestyle, in a middle-class neighborhood, in the American Midwest.”

-But he's still far behind his Democratic rivals in terms of wealth.
+He's also far behind his Democratic rivals in terms of wealth.